Quan20021511/RaspberryPi-Arduino-Barcode-Integration/README.md

 - Arduino IDE for uploading the sketch to the Arduino.
 - Necessary hardware components for motor control (e.g., servo motors, DC motors).

-## Hardware Setup

-- Describe the hardware connections required between the Raspberry Pi and the Arduino.
-- Provide a schematic or wiring diagram if available.

 ## Getting Started

 - Upload the provided Arduino sketch to your Arduino board.